ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 #### Enabling and Disabling Revisions for Existing Documents

-* **Enabling Revisions** for a collection that is already populated with documents:
+* When the Revisions feature is **Enabled** for a populated collection:
-   * Revisions will **not** be created for the existing documents' initial versions.
-   * The first revision will be created for an existing document when the document is modified or deleted.
+  The first revision will be created for an existing document the next time the document is modified (recording the document **after** its modification), or when the document is deleted.
-     If the document was modified, its first revision will record its **modified version**.

-* **Disabling Revisions** for a collection after revisions were already created:
+* **Disabling Revisions** for a collection after revisions were created:
-   * The creation of new revisions and the purging of existing revisions will cease.
+   * The creation of new revisions and the purging of existing revisions will stop.
-   * Existing revisions will remain in storage.
+   * Existing revisions will remain intact.

 {PANEL/}